ansys/pyedb/doc/source/user_guide/edb_information_queries/edb_queries.rst

    edbapp.nets.netlist
    # power nets
    nets.power
-   # Plot nets in Matplotlib
+   # Plot nets in matplotlib
    edbapp.nets.plot(None)

 .. image:: ../../resources/layout_plot_all_nets.png
    :width: 800
-   :alt: Plot all nets in Matplotlib
+   :alt: Plot all nets in matplotlib

 Get all components and then pins from components connected to a net
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~